estelle/csstdg/animation.md

 If the animation is not an integer, the animation will still run, but will cut off mid iteration on the final iteration.
 For example, `animation-iteration-count: 1.25` will iterate thru the animation 1.25 times, cutting off 25% thru the second iteration.

+    .flag {
+        animation-name: red, white, blue;
+        animation-duration: 2s, 4s, 6s;
+        animation-iteration-count: 3, 5;
+    }

+If you are attaching more than one animation to an element or pseudo-element, include a comma separated list of values for animation-name, animation-duration and animation-iteration-count.
+The iteraction count values, and all other animation property values, will be assigned to the animation in the order of the animation-name property values.
+Extra values will be ignored.
+Missing values will cause the existing values to be repeated.
+In the above example, red and blue will go thru 3 cyles, and white will iterate 5 times.

 ### The `animation-direction` property